Recognition of same-sex unions in Europe: European Court of Human Rights

 Chapin and Charpentier v France (9 June 2016) largely confirmed Schalk and Kopf v.
 Austria, holding that denying a same-sex couple access to marriage does not violate the convention.
 At the time of the judgment, France did allow same-sex marriage, however, the case originated from 2004 (regarding the validity of a same-sex marriage officiated by Noël Mamère), when only pacte civil de solidarité (PACS) was available to same-sex couples in France.

 Fedotova and Others v.
 Russia (17 January 2023) ruled that states are obliged to recognize same-sex unions or civil unions.
 Other similar cases from other countries, including Poland, are awaiting the Tribunal.
 The ECHR informed the Polish government that it had accepted complaints about the lack of access for same-sex couples to marriage or civil partnerships in Poland (2020).

 In a judgment issued on 12 December 2023 in the case of Przybyszewska and Others v.
 Poland (applications nos.
 11454/17 and 9 others), the European Court of Human Rights ruled that by failing to legalise same-sex unions, Poland had violated the right to respect for private and family life (Article 8 of the European Convention on Human Rights).
 The Court found that the Polish State had failed to ensure a legal framework providing for the recognition and protection of their same-sex unions, preventing the applicants from formalising fundamental aspects of their lives, which amounted to a breach of their right to respect for their private and family life.
+In response, Polish prime minister Donald Tusk launched a legislative proposal for a form of registered partnership in October 2025.